 What is Options for Knowledge?

 Options for Knowledge is the "umbrella" term that is inclusive of all of the specialty schools/programs that students can apply to outside of their neighborhood school.
 These consist of elementary and high school magnet schools, magnet cluster schools, high school magnet programs, open enrollment schools, regional gifted centers, classical schools, academic centers, international gifted programs, International Baccalaureate schools, and selective enrollment high schools.
-These specialty programs, and the application, selection, and notification process, are managed by the Office of Academic Enhancement.
+The application, selection, and notification process for these schools is managed by the Office of Access and Enrollment.

 How do I apply to Options for Knowledge schools and programs?